MicrosoftDocs/windows-ai-docs/docs/models/get-started-onnx-winui.md

 In Solution Explorer, click on the model file and set **Copy to Output Directory** to "Copy if Newer".

-[TBD - this is how I got the files to run the sample, but I'm not sure these are the best practices]

 ## Create a simple UI